tuuhin/Reminders/Readme.md

 ## 🖼️ Screenshots

-These are some of the screen shots of the App.
-For more head to [screenshots](./screenshots/)
+These are some screenshots of the App.
+For more head to [screenshots](./screenshots)

 <div align="center">
   <img width="24%" src="screenshots\base_screen.png" />